midtown-ai/glossary/glossary/e.md

  See also [E], ...

+# Elastic Weight Consolidation
+# EWC

+ A method that slows down learning on certain weights based on their importance to previous tasks.

+ Useful to prevent [catastrophic forgetting]

+ See also [E], ...

 # Electric Dreams Movie

  Electric Dreams is a 1984 science fiction romantic comedy film directed by Steve Barron (in his feature film directorial debut) and written by Rusty Lemorande.
 The film is set in San Francisco and depicts a love triangle among a man, a woman, and a personal computer.
 It stars Lenny Von Dohlen, Virginia Madsen, Maxwell Caulfield, and the voice of Bud Cort.